Life Hacking

 Tools

-Meditation – I do 20 minutes of mindfulness meditation a day using Headspace, which I highly recommend (the practice and the app).12
+Meditation – I do 20 minutes of mindfulness meditation a day using Headspace, which I highly recommend (the practice and the app). ((I find Headspace nice and easy to use, and the speaker’s voice is probably the best one I’ve heard for meditation walkthroughs.))

 Focusing – This refers to the specific concept/technique from Eugene Gendlin.
-I basically think of it as very intentional, structured introspection.13
+I basically think of it as very intentional, structured introspection. ((I was really confused by Focusing for the longest time, had a mini-epiphany, and now I get it.
+I realized that I was basically doing this all along, just not quite as structured as in the book.))

 Regular Brain-Dumping – I have a technique for dumping all of the current thoughts, sources of friction, sources of resistance, etc. in my mind, and then dealing with each one, one at a time, for at least five minutes.
 I do this in my Thoughts log, mentioned above.